anaran/autosave-text/CWS/README.md

-CWS Updating Notes
+CWS (Chrome Web Store) Updating Notes
 ================

 # Update Extension Information via Dashboard

+## Project Summary

+Google Chrome extension to automatically save all editable and input text fields to sync storage, except for input type password

-## Extension Description
+## Extension Description from Manifest

+Automatically save all editable and input text fields to sync storage, except for input type password

+## CWS Detailed Description

 Text will be saved automatically when no changes to it are made within a timeout period in seconds.